CommodoreOS/PCUAE/README.md

 You can run each Mode from StartUp cause PCUAE can Autoboot itself its called Autoboot Mode and why it need to be enabled continully, it now installs it itself, each Mode would not work without it because some Modes need to be killed and the only way to do that is be rebooting the machine, like in Retroarch, you can kill it but it core(emulator) is still running on the screen so have to do a reboot it stop it, do not know why, its acting like the core is not part of retroach and runs on it own so killing Retroach does nothing.

-Loading Games in TheCarousel Amora v1.6.1(THEC64 Only)
+Loading Games in TheCarousel Amora v1.6.1(All THEC64 Models Only)
 ======================================================

-You can load your own Games on THEC64 Carousel Amora v1.6.1 so add your own games in its carousel, game pack is now inclued with PCUAE AIO thats included with PCUAE Manager.
+You can load your own Games on THEC64 Carousel Amora v1.6.1, THEC64 Maxi Carousel, all THEC64 models use it now.
+You can add your own games in its carousel, a set of games(for C64 and VIC20) are now inclued with PCUAE All In One Version and are included with PCUAE Manager too so you can export them to the PCUAE USB Drive, to enable PCUAE Mode on THEC64 Models you need to export over Favories 1 Gameslist to THEC64-CAROUSEL-GAMES folder on the root of THE PCUAE USB Drive for it to see the gameslists you add, you can add what games you like in the Favories 1 Gamelist in PCUAE Manager, it will need games adding to it if the carousel see no games at all it will not load the carousel, if favorites 1 is not added then a blue screen will apear and say there is no Favortes 1 Gamelist and then load the Firmware carousel with its default games instead of PCUAE Mode.

 Quick Info On Modes